You hired 40 engineers.You're going slower

 Paying down debt frees 50% more engineer time.
 Most orgs never actually do it.

 McKinsey's 2023 research found that paying down technical debt can free engineers to spend up to 50% more of their time on value-generating work.
-The obstacle isn't knowledge - engineering leaders know debt is slowing them down.
-The obstacle is that debt reduction requires sprint allocation, which competes directly with roadmap commitments.
+The obstacle isn't knowledge - it's that debt reduction requires sprint allocation, which competes directly with roadmap commitments.
 Hyrax removes that constraint: it works through the backlog continuously without occupying sprint capacity.

 Budget recovered from debt